kjurek/pandoc_resume/markdown/resume.md

 07.2020 - Present
 :   **Senior Software Developer, Luxoft**

-    Working on a high frequency trading application.
+    Working on a high frequency trading application which allows clients to execute their trading strategy with minimal latency and risk management.

-    - Implement new features in C++
-    - Move project from Makefiles to CMake
+    - Analyse project source code and infrastructure
-    - Analyse performance and memory leaks
+    - Analyse memory leaks and performance
-    - Add missing documentation
+    - Create plan for code, tests, infrastructure and build system optimization
+    - Create documentation with class diagrams and basic flow between components

     Technology stack: **C++17, RedHat, Boost**

 02.2019 - 05.2020
 :   **Software Engineer, Flyr**

-    Worked on a software which adjusts booking class and seat allocation to increase airlines revenue.
+    Worked on an application which was responsible for applying business rules and delivering optimized airplane seat prices to multiple clients.

-    Responsibilities:

-    - Design, implement and test new features in Python 3
+    - Create and maintain HTTP REST micro services in Python 3 using Flask
     - Investigate and fix bugs
     - Maintain and refactor existing code
     - Analyse requirements and create tasks in JIRA